statamic/pdfcrowd/README.md

 {{ /pdfcrowd:generate }}
 ```

+_Notes:_

-_Note: This tag will trigger a download of the PDF.
+This tag will trigger a download of the PDF.
 The actual template will not be rendered.
 For example, you'll
-probaly want to do something like `<a href="/url/of/page/containing/pdfcrowd/tag">Download PDF</a>`._
+probably want to do something like `<a href="/url/of/page/containing/pdfcrowd/tag">Download PDF</a>`.

+The URL must be publicly accessible so that PDFcrowd can view it.

 ## Configuration
 You may configure the settings for your PDFs by adding items to your `site/addons/pdfcrowd.yaml` file.